 Moving on, my motorbike trip through Vietnam is one of those things I’d like to keep doing on a regular basis.
 Get away from the comforts and ease of life in the city, be adventurous, but for a short while, so I can easily get back and work on my business again.
 I’m thinking hiking in Nepal, surfing in Indonesia, diving in the Philippines, a martial arts retreat in either China or Japan.

 After Asia I’ll most likely be going to South America.
 I’ve never been to the Americas and I’d love to learn Spanish and live in a large region where one language will allow you to communicate everywhere (except Brazil).

 I don’t really like to have a “bucket list” and don’t really plan any further than the next one-way flight, but those are just a few things that came to mind, that I might or might not do in the next few months/years.
 Who knows really… I’ve only been doing this for 6 months but already feel like I’ve done more interesting and cool stuff in that time than in the 8 years before.

 Business wise, I’m going to be focused on launching my own course on Affiliate Marketing with Facebook PPC this year.
 Once I’m done with biking through Vietnam I’ll settle in Nha Trang for a bit and create my MVP (minimum viable product), probably through the use of webinars and case studies.
-If this is something you’re interested in, sign up to my list, I’ll be sending more information about it as I’ll come closer to releasing the first version.
-The first couple of students will be able to get this at a huge discount, as I’d like a few great testimonials and case studies for later versions.
+Do you want to learn affiliate marketing yourself?
+This is a good list to help you find the best affiliate marketing course.

 Bauke travels the world full-time as a Digital Nomad.
 He made this possible for himself by starting his own online business as an affiliate marketer in 2014.
 Since then he has helped others do the same with his mentoring program, as well as thorough reviews of internet marketing products.